Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 Choose the right platform

-Look for a solution that integrates with your POS, allows ordering and payments, has good design and doesn't depend on external apps.
-Ideally an all-in-one system connecting digital menu, ordering, kitchen and billing.
+Look for a solution that integrates with your POS, allows orders and payments, has a good design, and doesn't rely on external apps.
+Ideally, an all-in-one system that connects digital menu, handheld, kitchen, and billing.

 2

-Organise your dishes by categories (starters, mains, desserts, drinks...).
-Add attractive photos, descriptions that sell and mark each dish's allergens.
+Organize your dishes by categories (starters, mains, desserts, drinks...).
+Add attractive photos, descriptions that sell, and mark allergens for each dish.
 Photos are key: a dish with a photo is ordered 30% more.

 Tip: You don't need a professional photographer.
-With good natural light and a current phone, you can get very attractive photos.
+With good natural light and a modern phone, you can get very attractive photos.

 3